YashJain04/Wordle/README.md

 Please note there is no "/docs/design_system" as no assets such as images and docs were used.
 Other assets such as fonts are imported directly.

 The game can be played at https://yashjain04.github.io/Wordle/

+The answer for the word can be seen in the console for accessibility.